-- f) Parachutes during contest flights all solo competitors must either wear a parachute or fly an aircraft equipped with a ballistic recovery system (BRS).
+- e) Smoke systems the use of smoke systems during competition flight is prohibited with the exception of the Four Minute Freestyle. - f) Parachutes during contest flights all solo competitors must either wear a parachute or fly an aircraft equipped with a ballistic recovery system (BRS).
 If competing with a Safety Pilot, both individuals are required to wear a personal parachute regardless of whether the aircraft is BRS-equipped. - g) Mechanical condition operation of a competition aircraft with a known mechanical defect that renders the aircraft not airworthy. - h) Aircraft limitations performing a maneuver prohibited by the aircraft's Pilot Operating Handbook. - i) Fuel and oil in accordance with the current FAA exemption issued to IAC. - j) Reckless flying any violation of traffic patterns, unscheduled aerobatic maneuvers, or operation of an aircraft in an unsafe manner or in such a manner that would create an unsafe situation or cast an image of recklessness on the IAC. - k) Alcohol no alcoholic beverages will be permitted at the contest site during the period of practice and competition flying.
 Use of these beverages by persons associated with the contest in ANY capacity is strictly prohibited during this period.
-Violation of this rule could affect future sanction. - I) Scuba diving competitors shall not participate in scuba diving within a 24-hour period prior to participation in a contest. - m) Medical condition sudden unpredictable deterioration in physical condition which renders further aerobatic flight unsafe shall require immediate cessation of that flight. - n) Drugs the use of drugs or alcohol in such a manner that could subject the competitor to a government violation. - o) Unauthorized presence on the judging line, boundary judging positions, or deadline judging position. - p) Providing false information on any contest entry forms; knowingly giving materially false information on any matter to any other person; misconduct; harassment or intimidation of officials. - q) Practicing of any Unknown Sequence figure by any participant; however, this does not preclude the flying of any normal competition sequence prior to the Unknown. - r) Entering the aerobatic box without clearance. - s) Failure to respond to the recall signal. - t) Ethics bribery or attempted bribery of any contest official or another competitor or acceptance of a bribe. - 31.6.2 The Jury will hear and consider the recommendations of relevant Contest Staff when reviewing possible violations. - 31.6.3 If the Jury determines that a violation has occurred, it has the authority to take one of the following actions: - a) Warn the competitor. - b) Apply a Jury Penalty. - c) Disqualify the competitor.
+Violation of this rule could affect future sanction. - Scuba diving competitors shall not participate in scuba diving within a 24-hour period prior to participation in a contest. - m) Medical condition sudden unpredictable deterioration in physical condition which renders further aerobatic flight unsafe shall require immediate cessation of that flight. - n) Drugs the use of drugs or alcohol in such a manner that could subject the competitor to a government violation. - o) Unauthorized presence on the judging line, boundary judging positions, or deadline judging position. - p) Providing false information on any contest entry forms; knowingly giving materially false information on any matter to any other person; misconduct; harassment or intimidation of officials. - q) Practicing of any Unknown Sequence figure by any participant; however, this does not preclude the flying of any normal competition sequence prior to the Unknown. - r) Entering the aerobatic box without clearance. - s) Failure to respond to the recall signal. - t) Ethics bribery or attempted bribery of any contest official or another competitor or acceptance of a bribe. - 31.6.2 The Jury will hear and consider the recommendations of relevant Contest Staff when reviewing possible violations. - 31.6.3 If the Jury determines that a violation has occurred, it has the authority to take one of the following actions: - a) Warn the competitor. - b) Apply a Jury Penalty. - c) Disqualify the competitor.